-Data Format (sub menu)
+Data Format (sub-menu)

 This menu selection sets the format of the current data.
+The default is Auto, where the data format is automatically detected.
+Currently supported data formats are: Bruker UXNMR/XwinNMR/TopSpin, Varian VNMR, JEOL, JCAMP-DX, CDFF (Anasazi), Magritek and NMRPipe.
+The Data Format sub-menu is also used to switch the program between 1D, 2D and 3D modes.
+1D and 2D modes are detected automatically, 3D mode usually needs to be set manually.

-Currently supported data formats are: Bruker UXNMR/XwinNMR/TopSpin, and Varian UNITY/INOVA.
-Current JEOL spectrometers do not record their data in this format but can convert it to this format.
-It may be necessary to reverse (Processing menu) converted JEOL data after transform.
-TECMAG JCAMP DX format is used to read spectra saved by SpinWorks or JCAMP DX files from other sources (e.g. XwinNMR).
+JCAMP DX format is used to read spectra saved by SpinWorks or JCAMP DX files from other sources (e.g. XwinNMR).
 The File: Save As... function always saves data in JCAMP DX format irrespective of the Data Format setting.
-The Data Format sub-menu is also used to switch the program from 1D to 2D modes.